UAF Music Student Handbook

 There are two possible pathways for completion of the Piano Proficiency

-- Testing Out: Testing out is designed only for students who have taken over five years of private piano lessons and play at an upper intermediate level.
-Students must receive permission from the instructor.
+- Exam: The Exam is designed only for students who have taken over five years of private piano lessons and play at an upper intermediate level.
 An appointment to test out can be made at any time during the semester, but is strongly encouraged during the first year of study.

 Student teaching cannot be scheduled until the Piano Proficiency Requirement is completed.